 Besides the sauce and garnishes, it’s literally all vegetables.
 Which, I love.
-My goal is always to make vegetable eating more delicious and this recipe showcases that message beautifully.
+Overall, my goal is always to make vegetable eating more delicious and this recipe showcases that message beautifully.

 As I’ve mentioned before, I don’t like zucchini noodles because they are low-carb, I like them because they are a creative way to increase vegetable intake.
 Pair or don’t pair with your favorite noodle.

 Lastly, I like my vegetables with some good crunch in them, so I prefer to cook the snow peas and broccoli until just tender and warm the zoodles up with the cooked sauce when plating.
-I’m not a fan of soggy zucchini noodles!
+Honestly, I’m not a fan of soggy zucchini noodles!
 But, you know what you like best.
 I have friends who love the texture of cooked zucchini noodles and others who are firmly in my camp.
 Either way, this recipe works.

 If you try this recipe, let me know!
 Leave a comment, rate it, and tag your Instagram photos with #delishknowledge .
 I absolutely love seeing your creations.
 Happy cooking!Print